apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 json_body: send operation information in JSON format

-operator: different operations for syncer
+operator: different operations for Syncer

 The interface returns JSON.
 If successful, the "success" field will be true.
 Conversely, if there is an error, it will be false, and then there will be an `ErrMsgs` field.